-- Drill a hole from the inside through the joist or wall for venting to the outside at a point that will be the center of the vent hole.
+- Drill a hole from the inside through the joist or wall for venting to the outside.
+Choose a point that will be the center of the vent hole.

-- Outline a circle on the outside wall using the vent thimble and bore a 1-inch hole near the top of the circle using a spade bit.
+- Outline a circle on the outside wall using the vent thimble.
+Bore a 1-inch hole near the top of the circle using a spade bit.

 - Cut out the vent hole with a reciprocating saw.

-- Remove shingles or siding from around the vent hole to allow the flange thimble to rest flush against the outside wall.
+- Remove shingles or siding from around the vent hole.
+This will allow the flange thimble to rest flush against the outside wall.

-- Apply silicone caulk around the edge of the flange, then insert the flange into the vent hole.
+- Apply silicone caulk around the edge of the flange.
+Insert the flange into the vent hole.

-- Secure tightly with screws to the outside wall, and seal the screws with silicone.
+- Secure tightly with screws to the outside wall.
+Seal the screws with silicone.

 - From the outside, connect a small section of vent pipe and connect the vent hood.